patrickmslatteryvt/vSphere_automation/zol/README.md

 ## Creating RPMs
  * Make RPMs so we don't have to have the compilers etc. on each machine
  * See: http://zfsonlinux.org/generic-rpm.html
+ - [ ] Not working... missing one RPM, need to update.

 ```Shell
 cd /srv